mrthlinh/FACTIVA/README.md

 ## Issues
 - [ ] 7/19: Add function "merging incompleted files"
+- [ ] 7/20: Download only works for first company names

 ## Fixed Issues
 - [x] 7/19: Select "NOT" won't work in some cases